With FSO picked, oil field project off Thailand expected back online next year

 Canada-based oil and gas company Valeura Energy has inked a deal for a floating, storage and offloading (FSO) vessel, which will be deployed on its oil field project in the Gulf of Thailand.
 Thanks to this, the restart of production from the field is now slated for the first quarter of 2023.

-Valeura Energy revealed last week that it has entered into a Letter of Award (LOA) with PT Buana Lingas Lautan (Buana) for the charter of the MT Vula tanker, which will be used as an FSO vessel for the production from the Wassana oil field.
+Valeura Energy revealed last week that it had entered into a Letter of Award (LOA) with PT Buana Lingas Lautan (Buana) for the charter of the MT Vula tanker, which would be used as an FSO vessel for the production from the Wassana oil field.

 The two companies are working to finalise the remaining commercial terms by way of a formal charter agreement and Valeura anticipates that the FSO will mobilise to the Wassana field by the end of 2022, pending routine customs clearances and safety inspections.
 The Canadian player is focused on the restart of production from this field and is now targeting oil production in January 2023 instead of 4Q 2022, as previously expected.